damarinz/autonomous_data_cleaner/README.md

 Data cleansing tool for Oracle Autonomous Data Warehouse CSV file.

-This tool can remove contaminated data in csv.
+This tool can remove contaminated data in your csv.

 example:  "aabbccdd","None","---","..." in Number column.